 Stroll down the lanes of Old Tbilisi

-The historical part of Tbilisi starts from Kote Abkhazi street and continues to Abanotubani, translated as “bath district.”
-The most important roads to wander through and admire the typical Georgian courtyards with wooden carved balconies are Betlemi, Gomi, and Botanikuri streets.
+The historical part of Tbilisi starts from Kote Abkhazi street and continues to Abanotubani.
+Translated as “bath district”, the area features some of the most important roads to wander through and admire the typical Georgian courtyards with wooden carved balconies.
+Walkthrough Betlemi, Gomi, and Botanikuri streets.

 Admire the “Kaleidoscope House”

 Betlemi street is home to one of the most beautiful stained glass houses locals call a Kaleidoscope House.
-It is one of the most famous photo-spots that should be on your list of free things to do in Tbilisi.
+This one of the most famous photo-spot should be on the list of free things to do in Tbilisi.
 The building is partly residential, party commercial with Gallery 27 shop showcasing the handmade items of Georgian artists.

-The best time for photoshoots is the Golden Hour, the time when the stained glass is perfectly illuminated with warm colors and creates vibrant shadows and reflections.
+The best time for photoshoots is the Golden Hour.
+At this time warm hues of the sun perfectly illuminate the stained glass creating vibrant shadows and reflections.

 Want to know other beautiful Insta-spots in town?
 Check out my detailed guide to more than 35 Secret Insta locations

 Take a picture with Frida Kahlo

 Once you pass the Kaleidoscope House, find hotel Check Point Tbilisi; another popular photo spot with its gorgeous street art of Frida Kahlo.
 Expect a couple of people in the queue to take a picture with Frida.

 Betlemi, Gomi or Botanikuri streets utterly show the city’s former beauty.
 Walk-in small lanes and have a glimpse of Tbilisi’s house architecture.